Hoodie More Info

 This page contains detailed information -- both words and pictures -- about our Hoodie.
 For the basic info about the Hoodie, or to order, please click here for the main Hoodie Page.

 PURPOSE: Warm and comfortable and suitable for woods and field and city.
 Trim fit with extra-long sleeves so you don't need gloves.

 Please click for Reviews and Tester’s Feedback on the Hoodie.

 Everything we make at WeatherWool is intended for wear in a wide variety of outdoor settings.
 But our Hoodie is more of a crossover garment than anything else we make ...
 Or at least, that is how we think of it.
 We are really happy with the way our Hoodie has turned out.

 Above is an image of the Hoodie in Solid Duff Color at the Train Station.

 Below, the Hoodie in Solid Black Color along with WeatherWool Pants in Solid Drab Color

 The Hoodies were made in Solid Colors Black, Drab and Duff, as well as LYNX Pattern.
-And DRAB Hoodies may be ordered in FullWeight or MidWeight Fabric.
+Drab and Lynx Pattern Hoodies may be ordered in FullWeight or MidWeight Fabric.
 More about Fabric Weights and colors on our Fabric page.